 Liver-Spleen Imbalance Tinnitus and Vertigo

 Long standing Spleen Qi Deficiency which is not properly addressed may result in Internal Dampness, which combined with Liver Qi Stagnation, can result in tinnitus due to Phlegm-Fire rising upward.
 This type of tinnitus would be marked with Liver indications possibly along with a heavy head, dizziness or vertigo, and the sound of crickets.
-Consider Free and Easy Wanderer formula along with Restore the Middle Way formula.
+Consider our organic Restore the Middle Way formula!

 Length of Herbal Therapy